-Mobile devices, services and carriers are proliferating in the enterprise, creating a new management challenge
+Mobile devices, services and carriers are proliferating in the enterprise, creating a new management challenge for network administrators.

 According to Rick Osterloh, vice president of products at Good Technology, a provider of wireless handheld computing software and services, some companies now use mobile products from more than 100 providers, and "if you can't find a vendor to manage them, you're going to be the systems integrator."

 That struggle to support multiple mobile systems, including smartphones, personal digital assistants (PDAs), and handheld computers, became the focus of discussion at last week's "Mobile e-mail and messaging" panel session at the wireless and mobility conference at Interop Las Vegas.

 Panelist Ari Backholm, vice president of products at Seven Networks -- a company whose mobile e-mail software now ships on more than 120 mobile device models -- said that about 80% of company devices are purchased through retail and then expensed back to the company, rather than being handed out by the IT department.
 As a result, the company has to find a way to support multiple devices.

 Similarly, Purnima Kochikar, director of strategy and business development at Nokia, stated that it is often not the company's decision to mobilize the employees -- rather, the employees decide to mobilize themselves.

 "They go buy a device, then ask how they can get access to e-mail and messaging," Kochikar said.